 Stonehill's Neuroscience program provides an integrated and in-depth foundation for understanding the complex functions of the nervous system and, in particular, the brain.
+Students can pursue a bachelor of science degree or bachelor of arts degree based on their career goals.

 Gain a Holistic Understanding